MS Word 2003 Tools Menu

 The knowledge you will get here can also be applied to various open sour programs which are almost similar to Microsoft Office Suite application programs.
 MS Word 2003 tools menu has got very important options available for modifying your document.

 When spell checking, you can ignore a word if it is supposed to be like that, ignore all if they are many words.
-Words not in dictionary can also be added to the computer’s dictionary.
+Words not in the dictionary can also be added to the computer’s dictionary.

 The change option helps to replace a word by using the suggested word if it is the correct one.
 Change all will help you to replace similar words in the entire document.
-As you can see, this tool is very important as it will enable you prepare a document free of errors.
+As you can see, this tool is very important as it will enable you to prepare a document free of errors.

 Spelling and Grammar Dialog Box

 Word Count on Ms Word

 - Research – the research command is used for referencing information online and from your computer without closing your word program.
 Using the research task pane, you can search multiple sources or select a specific source depending on what you want.

 - Language – the language command has a number of uses.
 You can set the language to use, translate from one language to another, you can use a thesaurus for searching words and you can also add hyphens to eliminate gaps or to maintain even line lengths in narrow columns using hyphenation command.

 - Word count – this is an important tool especially when you want to keep track of pages, words, characters with space or without, paragraphs and lines.
 I usually use this command to check my total number of words on each hub I write.

 - Auto-summarize – This a tool for summarizing where key points relevant to the title are picked from the main document.

 - Speech – This tool is for speech recognition.